|Cloudy sky dotted with hot air balloons.|

 The sky in all its glory has enchanted man for millennia, probably since consciousness began, inspiring mythology, ideologies, and freeing human imaginations.
 Skies have imbued humans with stories for their own purpose on Earth.
 While we still watch clouds and let our minds float in cloud-based inspiration about creation, finding imaginary images within those vast collections of water molecules, so did ancient peoples.
 The ancient ones often discovered hidden images and meanings.
 For eons, mankind's stories have been imbued with ancient sky gods and stories of the creation.

-More than 2,000 years before Christ, the Sumerian god Anu reigned over the sky and held rein over the entire universe or the ultimate power of the world.
+More than 2,000 years before Christ, the Sumerian god Anu reigned over the sky and held rein over the entire universe as the ultimate power of the world.
 Around the same time, or maybe long before, the Egyptian god Ra (sun), the goddess Nut (sky), and Horus personified as a falcon, ruled over the Eqyptian sky.
 Greek mythology had Zeus as the god of heaven and Earth, and Nephele was a cloud nymph.
 Zeus became Jupiter in Roman mythology.

 On the other side of the world, the Navajo’s spirit Absonnutli created the sky.
 In New Zealand, Rangi, the sky father, and Papa, the Earth mother, were locked in a tight embrace with their children caught in the darkness between their bodies.
 Their children tore their parents apart, creating the world.